kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 Compass is a multi-tenant system that consists of components that provide a way to manage your applications across multiple Kyma Runtimes.
 Read the [documentation](https://kyma-project.io/docs/master/components/compass/) to learn how to enable this experimental component and try it out.

-### Compass authorization and authentication
+### Authorization and authentication

-To ensure secure communication between Compass, Runtimes, and Application we provide several authentication and authorization options.
-Read [this](https://github.com/kyma-incubator/compass/blob/master/docs/architecture/authentication-and-authorization.md) document to learn more about these topics.
+To ensure secure communication between Compass, Runtimes, and Application we provide you with several authentication and authorization options.
+To learn more, read [this](https://github.com/kyma-incubator/compass/blob/master/docs/architecture/authentication-and-authorization.md) document.

 ## Core and Supporting

 ### AsyncAPI 2.0 specification supported

-Only 3 weeks after the official release, [AsyncAPI 2.0](https://twitter.com/AsyncAPISpec/status/1171831790887211011) is already a standard in Kyma.
+Only three weeks after its official release, [AsyncAPI 2.0](https://twitter.com/AsyncAPISpec/status/1171831790887211011) is already a standard in Kyma.
 How did we achieve this so fast?
 Simply because we have worked closely with the AsyncAPI community and actively contributed to their tooling.
 For details, have a look at the [AsyncAPI Converter](https://github.com/asyncapi/converter-go) and [AsyncAPI React](https://github.com/asyncapi/asyncapi-react) repositories maintained by Kyma developers.

 >**NOTE**: Although you can register any AsyncAPI version in Kyma, 2.0 is the only specification supported in the Kyma cluster.
 To make sure you are using the right version, we automatically convert your specification to 2.0.

-Before conversion, specification files go through the validation stage.
-The specification won't be converted if:
+Your specification won't be converted if:

 * You are using 1.0 specification which is no longer valid.
 * You are using the 2.0 specification already and the conversion is not required.

 To get even more insight into the topics, check our [demo](https://youtu.be/9tJOn6qRR2U?t=2283) presented during the Core Special Interest Group meeting and read the [documentation](https://kyma-project.io/docs/master/components/headless-cms/#details-cms-async-api-service).

->**NOTE:** Upgrading Kyma from 1.5 to 1.6 means that new Headless CMS configuration is applied alongside with the automatic conversion of the already registered specification.
+>**NOTE:** Upgrading Kyma from 1.5 to 1.6 means that updating the Headless CMS component configuration along with the automatic conversion of the already registered specification.

 ### UI component restyled

-The UI component has also undergone some significant changes.
 We have restyled the existing UI component to match SAP Fiori 3 and updated the component to exclusively support AsyncAPI 2.0.
-The expandable sections improve the overall user experience by making it easier to navigate through documents.
+The expandable sections improve the overall user experience, making it easier to navigate through documents.

 ![Collapsible sections](./collapsible-sections.png)